My fellow Kerryman, Senator O'Sullivan, is first. The Minister of State is welcome.

 I thank the Minister of State for taking this matter.
 Before I was elected to Seanad Éireann, I served as a councillor in Kerry for 22 years, in which time I had the privilege of being mayor of the county.

 I thank the Leas-Chathaoirleach.
 In that time, I was involved in any amount of housing grant applications.
 Although one did not always get the desired outcome, I never came up against a case as unfair and inexplicable as this one.
-I do not say that lightly and, as the Leas-Chathaoirleach knows, neither am I in the habit of tabling Commencement matters on individual issues such as this.
+I do not say that lightly and, as the Leas-Chathaoirleach knows, neither am I in the habit of tabling Commencement debates on individual issues such as this.
 The Minister of State's office has been advised of the particular and unique circumstances surrounding the application.
 It is my hope that he will see how shabbily the lady in question and her loving and supporting family have been treated and that he will, even at this belated stage, intervene.

 The Government and everyone else in these Houses know full well that we are in a crisis as far as public housing is concerned.
 The programme for Government sets as a high priority people who make a genuine attempt to house themselves, and rightly so.
 Far too many go for the easy option of putting their names on a housing list and waiting until someone comes along and hands them the keys.
 Many will refuse the first or second houses on offer for any variety of reasons until they get exactly what they want.
 Their houses will be fully furnished and equipped and, for the rest of their days, they will be will be maintained to the highest possible standard and the people to whom I refer will never be burdened with worries about mortgage.
 In the meantime while they wait, the State will assist them with all necessary supports, including rent allowance and income supplements.
 We all know what a burden that is placing on the Exchequer and how it perpetuates an unending cycle where demand will always exceed supply.